 Existing Saskatchewan producers have undertaken major expansions in the past several years, while international mining companies are developing new operations here or have announced intentions to do so.
-German-based mining company K+S Group is building the first new potash mine in the province in over 45 years – scheduled for production in 2017.
+German-based mining company K+S Group has built the first new potash mine in the province in over 45 years, which entered production in 2017.

 Salt production in Saskatchewan comes from different sources.
 Salt as a byproduct of the potash industry is stockpiled on site at the various mines.
 Salt from a salt mining operation is produced by one producer in Saskatchewan.
 Salt from Saskatchewan can be processed to use as table salt, water softener or as road de-icer.